sanchez619/memory_gates/README.md

 * The Story Method could be enhanced via the use of a website with a dedicated textarea.
 On this page, the user could mark keywords they would like to remember.
 * The Major Method would probably benefit from a table-like form, which assignes each number to a specific image or object.
 These items would be provided by the user.
-* The Mind Palace would require a huge
+* The Mind Palace would require a larger form which the user could customize to add specific locations, the number of items etc. While possible, it seems more practical to create a dedicated program for creating Mind Palaces instead.

 Another sensible addition would be the collaboration with experts from the field of Mnemonics.
 Content creators like Anthony Metivier have carved out a niche for Memory strategies on the web and display regular activity.
 With his or other Memory experts' approval, Memory Gates would share their content in video or audio format.
 For this change, a blog needs to be created, which contains updates, guest content to keep users informed about the Mnemonics community.